 Solution 2: The configuration (INI) file on the workstation has the wrong data path

-Follow the below-given instructions if the configuration (INI) file’s data path is incorrect.
+Follow the instructions below if the configuration (INI) file’s data path is incorrect.

 • First of all, the shortcut is to press Windows + E.